Quantum Algorithm Software for Condensed Matter Physics: Fundamental Quantum Algorithms for Condensed Matter Physics

 In condensed matter physics, QPE is primarily targeted at determining the ground and excited state energies of various Hamiltonians, providing fundamental insights into material properties and molecular interactions.
 Beyond static energy calculations, QPE can be a subroutine in algorithms for calculating spectral properties and dynamic response functions, which are crucial for understanding how materials interact with external probes and for predicting spectroscopic signatures~\cite{Aspuru2005simulated,Babbush2015chemical,Poulin2009quantum,Ortiz2001quantum}.

 The main strength of QPE lies in its potential to achieve an exponential \textit{speedup} over classical methods for finding eigenvalues with high precision, provided certain conditions are met.
 However, the algorithm faces significant challenges, particularly in the NISQ era.
 QPE typically requires deep quantum circuits due to the controlled unitary operations and the QFT, making it highly susceptible to errors on current noisy hardware.
-Furthermore, its success probability and accuracy depend critically on the quality of the initial state preparation; the input state must have a significant overlap with the target eigenstate~\cite{nielsen2010quantum,Preskill2018,Bharti2022noisy,Tilly2022variational}.
+Standard QPE applies $\sum_{j=0}^{n-1}2^{j}=2^{n}-1$ controlled-unitary calls to resolve $n$ bits and returns the best $n$-bit estimate with probability at least $4/\pi^2\approx0.41$~\cite{nielsen2010quantum}, so improving precision is exponentially costly in circuit depth.
+Furthermore, its success probability and accuracy depend critically on the quality of the initial state preparation, and the input state must have a significant overlap with the target eigenstate~\cite{nielsen2010quantum,Preskill2018,Bharti2022noisy,Tilly2022variational}.
 Preparing such high-fidelity initial states for complex condensed matter systems is a non-trivial task in itself.

 Recognizing these limitations, recent research has focused on developing more hardware-friendly variants of QPE.
 A notable advancement is the development of "control-free" QPE methods.
 These approaches aim to eliminate the need for costly controlled time evolution operations by leveraging techniques from classical signal processing, such as phase retrieval algorithms~\cite{Somma2019quantum,Dong2021ground}.
 By measuring properties of the uncontrolled time evolution of the system (e.g., expectation values of certain operators at different times) and then classically post-processing this data, it is possible to reconstruct the spectral information.
 Such methods have been numerically investigated for models like the Fermi-Hubbard model and show promise for reducing circuit depth and simplifying implementation on near-term devices.
 Another important development is the Generalized Quantum Phase Estimation (GQPE) framework, which extends QPE to multi-variate expectations, enabling the calculation of higher-order correlation functions and, consequently, nonlinear response properties relevant for advanced spectroscopy~\cite{Loaiza2024nonlinear}.
 These innovations signal a significant shift in QPE research, moving towards algorithms that are more robust to the imperfections of current and near-future quantum hardware.
 This evolution is critical for accelerating the application of phase estimation techniques to challenging problems in condensed matter physics, rather than solely relying on the eventual advent of large-scale, fault-tolerant quantum computers.